Harbor Freight’s Bauer 20V cordless line now has a new 1/2″ brushless drill! Let’s check it out below.

 Why Brushless Matters:

 A brushless motor is a more premium feature and costs more than non brushless motors.
 A brushless motor has several advantages over a brushed motor.
 They are more efficient and usually sip battery juice less than a brushed motor.
-They can be made smaller to achieve the same size as a brushed motor tool.
+They can be made smaller to achieve the same performance as a brushed motor tool.
 Thus often times a power tool with a brushless motor can sometimes be more compact than non-brushless tools.
 In certain cases – a brushless tool can be more powerful than non-brushless.
 But not every case as well see below.

 Bauer Brushless Drill Performance Specs: